saleeqmohammed/variance_based_AMCL/README.md

-# PF Localisation Package (Skeleton Code)
+# PF Localisation Package

 ## Particle Filter Exercise

 This package implements the particle filter localisation using sensor and motion update from the Pioneer P3-DX robot.
-The methods in `src/pf_localisation/pf.py` have to be completed correctly to run the node.
-Read the assignment lab notes for more instructions on how to complete these methods.
 You can also find documentation regarding each method in the source files.

-#### Note:

-* You need to make changes **ONLY** in `pf.py` file for completing the localisation package.
-If you want to change any of the inherited parameters (parameters inherited from the parent class `PFLocaliserBase`), it is best to do so from the child class itself (i.e. in `PFLocaliser` class in `pf.py`).

-* However, you may play with different values for parameters in the other files (eg. `sensor_model.py`) for conducting experiments.

 ### Building Package: